 - Grilled corn.
 The char and smoky flavor from grilled corn adds another delicious component to this dish.
 It’s not a necessity, but it really does make a difference in flavor.

 - Protein.
 Although this is a vegetarian recipe, that doesn’t mean you can’t add meat.
 It would taste delicious with grilled chicken or salsa chicken added in.
+Ground beef would make it a variation of a taco salad!

 - Extras.
 The deliciousness doesn’t have to stop here.
 Try adding in a few extras for more flavor, such as cotija cheese, black olives or diced jalapenos.